macenturalxl1/Kai/ui/README.md

 In the project directory, you can run:

+#### Docker

+To run the UI React app in a docker container, follow the steps below:
+Make sure you are in the UI directory when running the commands.

+* `docker -v` to check whether you have docker installed, if not visit: (https://docs.docker.com/get-docker/)
+* `docker build -f Dockerfile.prod -t kai-ui-image:latest .` builds the ui docker container.
+* `docker run -it -p 80:80 --rm kai-ui-image:latest` runs the UI application on port 80 within the container, which is mapped to port 80 on the host
+* `docker ps` lists the current running docker containers.
+Copy the CONTAINER ID.
+* `docker logs -f [container ID]` shows a log of the actions happening to the UI container.

+Once the process has finished, visit (http://localhost:80), where you will be able to see the UI.

 #### `npm start`

 Runs the app in the development mode.
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.